-Also, the DIP talks about binding to interfaces instead of classes in function signatures.
-We'll talk about this later, once we're done with the basic concepts.
+The DIP talks about binding to interfaces instead of classes in function signatures.
+We will discuss it later when we finish the basic concepts.

 Before: